Homemade Brownies (In Microwave, No Mixer, 8 Minutes)

 4.91 from 20 votes

 Company dropping by in 10 minutes?
-Craving something sweet pronto?
-Or need a quick potluck dessert?
-This chocolate-y, moist, fudgy microwave brownie recipe will do the trick.
+Craving chocolate or need a quick potluck dessert?
+These chocolate-y, moist, fudgy homemade brownies, made in a microwave without a mixer in 8 minutes, will do the trick.

 Prep Time4 minutes